 Manage chicken manure

-The soiled bedding is a great source of natural fertilizer.
-If you have a vegetable patch in the backyard this makes your chicken a huge part in your garden’s sustainability.
+You can easily toss new pine shavings to the coop to make sure there are enough absorbent materials in there.
+Also, the soiled bedding is a great source of natural fertilizer.
+If you have a vegetable patch in the backyard this can make your chickens a huge part in your garden’s sustainability.

 Nest boxes and eggs

 As soon as your backyard chickens start to lay eggs, you need to learn how to best harvest them.
 The first thing you need to be mindful of is to make sure that the nest box in the coop is always clean.

 A clean nest box minimizes the risk of soiling the eggs too much even before you have the chance to retrieve it.
 The nest box must also be cushioned so that egg damage is minimized.

 The more hens you have inside the coop, the more chicken nest boxes you need to have in there to prevent egg overcrowding.
 Too many hens sharing on the same box can force other hens to lay eggs outside the coop.